BenchmarkEmail/RESTful-API-v3/Use Cases and Solutions Sandbox/Add a single contact to a list.md

 ## Variations of problem

 1. I want to get a list id # for an existing list(s).
 1. I want to create a new list and get its list id #.

+---

+## Index of all Use Cases [link](https://benchmarkemail.github.io/RESTful-API-v3/